robang74/redfishos/forum/knowhow/standby-battery-high-drain-on-x10iii.md

 > @ua0056 wrote:
 >
-> Considering the average current draw during stand-by (display off) is about 30 mA, while it should presumably be less than 5, something is probably not being powered down.
+> Considering the average current draw during stand-by (display off) is about 30 mAh, while it should presumably be less than 5, something is probably not being powered down.
 Such as a radio.

-At 230mA, my Xperia 10 II can last 12h.
-Doing a linear proportion at 5mA it would last 550h which is definitely too much even for a standby but not hibernated system.
-Using the same linear proportion, at 30mA it would last 92h and this sounds reasonable instead.
+At 230 mAh, my Xperia 10 II can last 12h.
+Doing a linear proportion at 5 mAh it would last 550 hours which is definitely too much even for a standby but not hibernated system.
+Using the same linear proportion, at 30 mAh it would last 92h and this sounds reasonable instead.
 At least for me.

 > @ua0056 wrote:
 >